Hard-Coder05/Spring_mybatis_CRUD/README.md

 ## Steps ahead

-1. Configure `Dispatcher` in `web.xml`
+1. Configure `Dispatcher` in `web.xml`.
 2. Configure the servlets by creating servlet class inside `servletName-servlet.xml` files.
-3. Create controler class and create JSP.
+3. Create controler class and jsp.
+Create JSP files inside new `jsps` folder inside `WEB-INF` folder.
+Files: `list-employees.jsp` (to show list of employees).
+Create a Java folder inside main to keep all the java file.
+4. Setup the database and a table inside it.
+5. Create model class.
+6. Add myBatis configuration file.
+7. Read the config file in util class to start the factory session.
+8. Create Mapper file.
+9. Create table in JSP to display records.
+10.

 ## Tips